CloudBindle/bindle/PANCAN_README.md

 In the future we will provide pre-configured launcher VMs on the various clouds to eliminate the installation tasks above.

-#### Step - Launch a SeqWare Node
+#### Step - Configuration

 Now that you have SeqWare-Vagrant and dependencies installed the next step is to launch computational nodes or clusters that will run workflows via SeqWare, launch cluster jobs via GridEngine, or perform MapReduce jobs.
-In this step we will launch a standalone node and in the next step I will show you how to launch a whole cluster of nodes that are suitable for larger-scale analysis.
+In this step we will launch a standalone node and in the next command block I will show you how to launch a whole cluster of nodes that are suitable for larger-scale analysis.

 Assuming you are still logged into you launcher node above you will do the